Additional discounts in case of bank transfer:

 Colours of our panels:

-Foldable wooden legs are also available on request
+Foldable wooden feet are also available on request

 In which area the acoustic elements betters other products?